TIY-ATL-ROR-2015-Jan/slides/01-26/questions.md

 * Be comfortable getting JSON data from an API
 * Have more practice with storing and querying data using ActiveRecord models
-* Have some practice thinking about exceptions and error handling
 * Appreciate some implications of storing data locally vs. using external data sources.

 ### Performance Objectives